-The Vertex Managed Value Portfolio (defined above as the "Fund"), formerly known as the Vertex Balanced Fund, is an unincorporated open end investment trust which was formed under the laws of British Columbia on March 31, 1998.
-The Fund is governed by an amended and restated trust agreement made as of June 1, 2007 (the "Original Trust Agreement") between Vertex One Management Inc. (defined above "Vertex One" or the "Manager") and RBC Dexia Investor Services Trust ("RBC Dexia"), as amended by an amending agreement made as of October 5, 2012 between Vertex One and CIBC Mellon Trust Company (in such capacity, the "Trustee"), under the terms of which the Trustee replaced RBC Dexia as trustee of the Fund (such agreement as amended and as may be further amended from time to time, the "Trust Agreement").
+The Vertex Fund (defined above as the "Fund") is an unincorporated open end investment trust formed under the laws of British Columbia on December 3, 2001.
+The Fund is governed by an amended and restated trust agreement made as of April 27, 2010 (the "Original Trust Agreement") between Vertex One Management Inc. (defined above "Vertex One" or the "Manager") and Computershare Trust Company of Canada ("Computershare"), as amended by an amending agreement made as of October 5, 2012 between Vertex One and CIBC Mellon Trust Company (in such capacity, the "Trustee"), under the terms of which the Trustee replaced Computershare as trustee of the Fund (such trust agreement as amended and as may be further amended from time to time, the "Trust Agreement").

 CIBC Mellon Trust Company (in such capacity, the "Custodian") acts as the custodian of the Fund's assets pursuant to a custodial services agreement made as of September 5, 2012 (the "Custodial Services Agreement") among the Manager, the Custodian, CIBC Mellon Global Securities Services Company ("CIBC Mellon Global"), Canadian Imperial Bank of Commerce and Bank of New York Mellon.
 The Manager will not hold custody of the assets of the Fund.
-CIBC Mellon Global also acts as the recordkeeper ("Recordkeeper") and fund administrator of the Fund pursuant to a fund administration services agreement dated September 5, 2012 (the "Fund Administration Services Agreement") among the Fund, the Manager and CIBC Mellon Global.
+CIBC Mellon Global also acts as the recordkeeper (in such capacity, the "Recordkeeper") and fund administrator of the Fund pursuant to a fund administration services agreement dated September 5, 2012 (the "Fund Administration Services Agreement") among the Fund, the Manager and CIBC Mellon Global.
+TD Securities Inc. ("TDI") acts as the prime broker of the Fund pursuant to an institutional prime brokerage account agreement made as of May 10, 2010 (the "Prime Brokerage Agreement") between the Fund and TDI.
 The auditor of the Fund is PricewaterhouseCoopers LLP.

 Beneficial interests in the Fund are divided into trust units (each defined above as a "Unit" and collectively as "Units") of multiple classes.
 There is no limit to the number of Units or the number of classes that may be issued subject to any determination to the contrary made by the Manager.
 Each Unit within a particular class will be of equal value, however, the value of a Unit in one class may differ from the value of a Unit in another class.
 There are currently three classes of Units being offered for sale by the Fund pursuant to this Offering Memorandum - Class A, Class B and Class F. The attributes and characteristics of each class of Unit are described under the heading "Securities Offered - Summary of Trust Agreement".
 In addition to the Units described in this Offering Memorandum, the Fund may create additional classes of Units with such attributes and characteristics as the Manager may determine, and which may be offered for sale to such persons as the Manager may determine.